At CityMed Medical Centre we understand how busy – and chaotic – those first few years can be.

 Those who are unvaccinated and become infected and who are at high risk — or in contact with those at high risk — should seek medical attention within 48 hours of becoming sick to discuss treatment options such as antiviral medication.

 Children now receive this vaccine at 18 months of age, but it has been found that many adults are non-immune.
 This can be confirmed by a simple blood test, and then 2 injections are given over a 2-month period to achieve immunity.
-Immunity to chickenpox is also very important prepregnancy.
+Immunity to chickenpox is also very important for prepregnancy.

 Medical research has found that people aged 65 and over are at higher risk of contracting pneumonia — so a free vaccine is given against this.
-The same vaccine is also given to high risk groups at an earlier age.
+The same vaccine is also given to high-risk groups at an earlier age.